Dealing With Toxic Parents in a Christian Way

 Accept them as they are

 In an ideal world, toxic parents would realize the harm they had done to their children and feel sorry for it.
 They would apologize and try to make amends.
-This often does not happen, however.
+Expressions of regret often do not happen, however.
 Parents may be in denial that they have harmed their children, and will not listen to anything that challenges their perception of themselves as good parents.

 Be open to the possibility they may change